feredean/node-api-starter/README.md

 ## Integration tests and jest

 When writing integration tests that use a shared resource (a database for example) you need to keep in mind that jest will test separate files in parallel which will lead to tests interfering with each other.
-Let's take an example.
-Lets say you want to test that `GET /v1/account/` will return a user you inserted just before you made the call.
+For example lets say you want to test that `GET /v1/account/` will return a user you inserted just before you made the call.
 In another file you need to create a user in order to test something else.
-If you use the same database it is possible that for `GET /v1/account/` you will sometimes have one user (the one inserted in the test) some other times you will have multiple users (that got inserted in the database by other tests).
+If you use the same database it is possible that `GET /v1/account/` will sometimes return one user (the one inserted in the test) and other times return multiple users (that got inserted by other tests).

 In order to avoid this you have some options:

 - Keep all the tests that use a shared resource in the same file
 - Get [really creative](https://stackoverflow.com/a/52029468/1906892) with your setup
-- Use the option `--runInBand` to force run the tests to run serially in the current process
+- Use the option `--runInBand` to force all the tests to run serially in the current process
 - Set up the tests in such a way that each file uses a separate database

 After running into issue with all the other options I decided to move all the tests into one file.